MarcEscandell/ALPypeRL/docs/CartPoleV0.rst

 * If you decide to **scale** your training to multiple **workers** and **environments**, you must be aware that this is only possible if you are in a possession of an AnyLogic license.
 That will allow you to export the model into standalone executable.
 Once you do so, you can proceed to increase the ``num_rollout_workers`` and ``num_envs_per_worker`` to more than 1 (check this `link <https://docs.ray.io/en/latest/rllib/core-concepts.html>`_ for further details and options).
 You will also need to set some environment variables via ``env_config``.
 The ``run_exported_model`` controls whether you want to run an exported model or directly from AnyLogic.
 The ``exported_model_loc`` specifies the location of the exported model folder (it will default to ``./exported_model``).

 * If you are unable to export your model or you are currently debugging it and running it directly from AnyLogic, you should default ``num_rollout_workers`` and ``num_envs_per_worker`` to ``1`` and set ``run_exported_model`` to ``False``.
 Then, when you run your train script, you should be getting a message informing you that your python script is ready and waiting for your simulation model to be launched on the AnyLogic side.
 If the connection is succesful, you will see your model running (as fast as possible).
 That indicates that the training has started.
 Note that you define the number of *training steps* in the *for loop* that encapsulates your ``policy.train()``.

+* You **must** set a ``checkpoint_dir`` in order to save your policy.
+This is the directory where your policy will be saved as well as some *ALPypeRL* metadata.

+* You can pass **custom simulation parameter** values via ``env_params``.
+These will be passed to your AnyLogic model when it is launched.
+In this example, we are passing the cart and pole masses as well as the pole length.
+The **keys of the dictionary must match the names of the parameters** in your AnyLogic model.

 .. note::
     ``'show_terminals'`` is a flag (or ``boolean``) that allows you to activate each simulation model terminal.
 This specially useful if you want to track individual models while training via log messages. *Remember* that this is only applicable if you are running an exported version.